 - Review and expand our understanding of older ethnic systems, specifically Chinese and Ayurvedic, and delve into the theoretical models that support them, with a continuing study of the energetics that underlie the clinical application of those principles.

-- Select an area of advanced clinical interest each weekend, and explore it deeply.
+- Select several areas of advanced clinical interest each term, and explore them deeply.

 - Delve more deeply into the contemporary issues of the day in our herb chemistry and materia medica sessions, including the active principles of various herbs and the controversies surrounding “low dose” herbs.